 Chrysanthemum Festival

-Behold fall's most stunning flower at Longwood Gardens this October.
-Bulbous and bright, in shades of ruby red, orange, and yellow, Chrysanthemum takes center stage at this annual event.
-The Chrysanthemum Festival commences at the beginning of October and runs through mid-November.
+Behold fall’s most stunning flower at Longwood Gardens this Fall Bulbous and bright, in shades of ruby red, orange, and yellow, Chrysanthemum takes center stage at this annual event.
+The Chrysanthemum Festival commences on September 30th, and will run through October 28th.

 Related Post: One Day in Philadelphia: How to Make the Most of 24 Hours